 These uncertain times can be very worrying if you care for someone with mental illness.
 If you are worried it is important you try and get support for yourself.

-Derbyshire Carers Association If you are a carer or concerned about a carer call 01773 833833 or email info@derbyshirecarers.co.uk and one of the team will discuss how they can help.
+If you are a carer or concerned about a carer call 01773 833833 or email info@derbyshirecarers.co.uk and one of the team will discuss how they can help.
 The team is also contacting Derbyshire’s most vulnerable carers to review their current situation and make sure that carers and their families are connected to support services.
-These include services such as food deliveries, prescription collections and befriending.
-For further information, visit the website.
+For further information, visit the website. -

 Derbyshire Carers Association also provides the Young Carers Service.

-Derby City Council The council, together with Community Action Derby, Derby Homes, the University of Derby and Thrive Derby, has created a Derby COVID Community Response Hub to coordinate help and support for people who live alone or who are self-isolating with partners or relatives during this crisis.
+The council, together with Community Action Derby, Derby Homes, the University of Derby and Thrive Derby, wants to support for people who live alone or who are self-isolating with partners or relatives during this crisis.
 Email covidsupport@communityactionderby.org.uk or call 01332 640000.
-You can also visit the website www.derby.gov.uk
+You can also visit the website www.derby.gov.uk -

-Derbyshire Carers Association You can contact Derbyshire Carers Association directly on 01332 200002 and have a Carers Conversation.
-You can also email it at derby@derbyshirecarers.co.uk or visit the website for further information: www.derbyshirecarers.co.uk.
+You can contact Derbyshire Carers Association directly on 01332 200002 and have a Carers Conversation.
+You can also email it at derby@derbyshirecarers.co.uk or visit the website for further information: www.derbyshirecarers.co.uk. -

 Online information